Taranita/Iron-Acton-Car-Hire/README.md

 In order to use the application, simply open the application's directory, the default index.html page will load.
 Once in the application you can switch between views of vehicles or customers.
-Youi can also click on a hire to see its details.
+You can also click on a hire to see its details.